 This kata contains 48 movements and should take the student approximately 60 seconds to complete.
 The correct performance of this kata is required in order to advance from San Dan (3rd Dan) to Yon Dan (4th Dan).
-In addition to performing the kata, the student must also demonstrate appropriate bunkai for this kata as a requirement for advancement.

 There are two kiai points in Unsu.
 The first one occurs on the gedan-kekomi (lower level thrust kick).
 The second on occurs on the last movement of the kata, chudan-gyaku-zuki (middle level reverse punch).

 To return to a ready position after the last movement of the kata leave your right foot in place and withdraw your left foot so as to stand up once again facing forward in hachiji-dachi (natural stance).
 You must now formally end the kata.
 You do this by bringing your left foot half way in towards your right foot and your right foot half way in towards your left foot so that you are now standing with your feet together.
 At the same time as you bring your feet together also bring your hands to your sides so you are again standing in heisoku-dachi (attention stance).
 Now rei (bow).
 After bowing, step out with your left foot and then your right foot and once again stand in hachiji-dachi (natural stance) while at the same time bringing your hands from your sides and hold them in a ready position in front of you with your fists closed.